hphelion/documentation/community/community.faq.md

 ####What support options are available? #### {#supportoptions}

-HP Helion OpenStack Community is covered by FoundationCare Operations support at additional cost.
-You can interact with experts in HP's Global Cloud Center of Expertise as single source of support and accountability.
+HP Helion OpenStack Community will be covered by Foundation Care Operations support at additional cost and will be available in the future.
+Customers interact with experts in HP’s Global Cloud Center of Expertise as single source of support and accountability.

-You will receive:

 * Access to HP OpenStack technical experts, tools and best practices
 * HP Helion OpenStack Community edition software support
 * Installation advisory support